Global algebraic K-theory: Global K-theory of parsummable categories

 the reduced $A$-linearization of the $n$-sphere.

-Corollary \ref{cor:G-fixed} lets us identify the $G$-fixed point spectrum $F^G(HA)$ as the spectrum associated with the parsummable category space $F^G A=A[\omega^G]^G$.
+Corollary \ref{cor:G-fixed} lets us identify the $G$-fixed point spectrum $F^G(H A)$ as the K-theory spectrum associated with the parsummable category $F^G A=A[\omega^G]^G$.
 Since the $\M$-action on $A$ is trivial, the $G$-action on $A[\omega^G]$ is trivial as well, so

 This equality is as parsummable categories, so the $G$-fixed point spectrum $F^G(HA)$ is also an Eilenberg-Mac\,Lane spectrum for the group $A$, independent of $G$.
-We conclude that the global homotopy type of the global $\Omega$-spectrum $HA$ is that Eilenberg-Mac\,Lane spectrum of the constant global functor with value $A$. \end{eg}
+We conclude that the global homotopy type of the global $\Omega$-spectrum $HA$ is that of the Eilenberg-Mac\,Lane spectrum of the constant global functor with value $A$. \end{eg}

 \begin{rk}[(Parsummable categories and symmetric monoidal $G$-categories)] The above fixed point construction for parsummable categories is underlying a slightly more refined structure.
 Indeed, for a parsummable category $\Cc$ and a finite group $G$, the category $\Cc[\omega^G]$ obtained by reparameterization is naturally a $G$-parsummable category, i.e., a parsummable category equipped with a strict $G$-action through morphisms of parsummable categories.
 More concretely, the $G$-action and the $\M$-action on $\Cc[\omega^G]$ commute with each other, the distinguished zero object of $\Cc[\omega^G]$ is $G$-fixed, and the sum functor